account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 # Built-in Api Route (returns current user) => http://localhost/CLEANSED_GIT_HUB/Laravel_Vue_Blog/public/api/user

+# In order to return {"error":"Unauthenticated."} not redirection to /home if the Token is wrong => DO Force json response on every api request via middleware =>

 # Tempo: middleware AccessTokenMiddleware kind of working, though including in routes/api as middelware does not imply any meaning,
    what really has menaing is wether in /app/Http/Kernel.ph   protected $middleware = [] contains this  AccessTokenMiddleware (protected $middleware are executed on every request)